rudresh051/Software-Testing-Resources/ManualTesting/5_WhiteBoxTesting_ExperienceBased_GrayBox.md

 because of these reasons - for conditional cases, we use or & and frequently, not using nested if statements instead of switch case or when logic is used.

-    Here, we use a tool called 'Rational Quantify', which resolves these issues automatically(when we execute the codes, we get outcome in the form of thick and thin lines, thick lines means codes which are time consuming, thin lines means codes which are not time consuming)
+    Here, we use a tool called **'Rational Quantify'**, which resolves these issues automatically(when we execute the codes, we get outcome in the form of thick and thin lines, thick lines means codes which are time consuming, thin lines means codes which are not time consuming)

 #### Advantages of WBT
-It is done in SDLC even without GUI
+1. It is done in SDLC even without GUI
-Hidden errors the code can be identified
+2. Hidden errors the code can be identified
-Testing is more thorough
+3. Testing is more thorough
-**Disadvantages:**
+#### Disadvantages of WBT
-Expensive and complex
+1. Expensive and complex
-Too much time consuming for big applications
+2. Too much time consuming for big applications

 ### Experienced based Testing techniques
 In this technique, test cases are derived from Testers skill and intuitive.
 Their